-More and more Filipinos realize the importance of starting early when it comes to investing in the stock market.
-And there’s no better time to do it than today.
+Clearly, more and more Filipinos are realizing the importance of investing early in the stock market.
+Interested?
+There's no better time to do it than today!

-But don't dive in yet without knowing the basics.
-Get your headstart with this simple guide to stock investing for beginners in the Philippines.
+But don't dive in without knowing the basics.
+Here’s a simple guide on how to invest in the stock market in the Philippines.

 The stock market is where stocks are bought and sold to investors.
-Companies that need to raise funds for business expansion to sell a minority part of its ownership—also called stocks or shares—to the public.
+Companies that need to raise funds for business expansion sell a minority part of their ownership—also called stocks or shares—to the public.

 In the Philippines, the PSE is the only corporation that runs the local stock market.
 Established in 1927 (then called the Manila Stock Exchange), the PSE is also one of the oldest stock exchanges in Asia.

-Once you own a stock of a company, you can make money through the increase in the market price of a stock.
+Once you own a company's stock, you can make money through the increase in the market price of a stock.
 You buy the stock at a low price and then sell it when its price rises in the future.

-For example, if you purchase 100 shares of a corporation at PHP 10 per share and sell them a year later for PHP 20 per share, you'll gain a 100% return on your investment (ROI) or PHP 2,000 on the 100 shares.
+For example, if you purchase 100 corporation shares at ₱10 per share and sell them a year later for ₱20 per share, you'll gain a 100% return on your investment (ROI) or ₱2,000 on the 100 shares.